felipebpassos/felipebpassos/README.md

 - **Mobile Development**: Creating robust and responsive mobile apps using React Native.
 - **Backend**: Developing and managing RESTful APIs with Node.js, supporting both relational and non-relational databases.
-- **DevOps**: Implementing solutions with Docker and managing environments on AWS, including S3 for storage.
+- **DevOps and Cloud Integration**: Implementing solutions with Docker and managing environments on AWS, including S3 for storage and integrating cloud services.
-- **Frontend Web**: Building websites and landing pages with HTML, CSS, and JavaScript, and creating rich interfaces with React.
+- **Frontend Web**: Building websites and landing pages with HTML, CSS, JavaScript, and using frameworks like Bootstrap and Tailwind CSS to enhance design and responsiveness.
-- **API Integration**: Working with external APIs, such as the Instagram API, to enhance application functionality.
+- **API Integration**: Working with external APIs, such as the Instagram API, Vimeo, and YouTube, as well as integrating AWS S3 for image storage and management.
+Implementing OAuth authentication with Facebook and Google to enhance user authentication and login processes.

 ## 🛠️ Technologies and Tools

-- **Languages**: JavaScript, TypeScript, HTML, CSS
+- **Languages**: JavaScript, PHP, HTML, CSS
 - **Frameworks and Libraries**: React, React Native, Node.js, Express
-- **Databases**: PostgreSQL, MongoDB, MySQL
+- **Databases**: MySQL, MongoDB
 - **DevOps and Infrastructure**: Docker, AWS (S3), CI/CD
+- **Frontend Frameworks**: Bootstrap, Tailwind CSS
 - **Version Control**: Git
-- **APIs**: Instagram API
+- **APIs**: Instagram API, Vimeo API, YouTube API, AWS S3
+- **Authentication**: OAuth (Facebook, Google)

 ## 💼 Highlighted Projects